privatenumber/instant-mocha/README.md

 _First of all, major thanks to [mocha-webpack](https://github.com/zinserjan/mocha-webpack) for the original implementation and serving the community._

-This project was created from scratch because `mocha-webpack` is no longer maintained and doesn't have Webpack 5 support (and neither does its fork, [mochapack](https://github.com/sysgears/mochapack)).
+This project was created from scratch because `mocha-webpack` is no longer maintained and doesn't have Webpack 5 support.

 Some notable improvements include:
 - **Written in TypeScript** whereas `mocha-webpack` uses [Flow](https://github.com/facebook/flow).